I-TECH-UW/laboratory-workflows-ig/input/pagecontent/use_cases.md

 PRE CONDITION:

-- User successfully logs in to the system
+1: User successfully logs in to the system

 ORDINARY SEQUENCE:

     Steps:

-> 1. Log into the system
+        2: Log into the system.
->
-> 2. Access the Laboratory module
+        3: Access the Laboratory module.
->
->3.
-Enter specimen details in lab order form available in the lab module.
+        4: Enter specimen details in lab order form available in the lab module.
->
->4.
-Save the order details
+        5: Save the order details.
->
->5.
-Send the lab order details to SHR
+        6: Send the lab order details to SHR

 POST CONDITION: